 Continuing our theme for November – Canine Health Awareness month – it’s time to talk about the foundation of your dog’s health – fitness.
 At Pawderosa we know that going for walks around the neighborhood and the local dog park are typically the only fitness activities many dogs get, but this can get quite boring for both dog and owner alike!
 Fortunately you’ve got options.
-Next time you’re feeling restless, bring your adventure buddy along to these amazing parks right here in San Antonio.
+Next time you’re feeling restless, bring your adventure buddy along to these amazing parks in San Antonio your dog will love!

 There are walking and bicycling paths throughout this 343 acre urban park.
 Dogs on leash are allowed, and owners must clean up after their pets.
 The park is located near downtown San Antonio.
 The trees are old-growth behemoths – providing a great deal of shade as you explore the cool banks of the San Antonio River.